KevinDaSilvaS/be-elixir--code-exercise/README.md

 # Solution

+# Warning
+- I didnt managed to make the seeder to run faster I got a metric of inserting the 20k users in around 40-50 minutes, so I recommend reducing the 20k to a lesser number(priv\repo\seeds.exs line 465)
+- I searched how to turn the benchmarks faster but I didnt foun anything applied to ecto, so any tips in performance improvement are welcome

 # Instalation

 To run the app we need to build the image and then after it run the docker-compose file: